 Work Experience services can be used for Trial Work when the Work Experience meets the following federal requirements for trial work:

 The VR counselor must ensure that the VR1601, Work Experience Plan, is completed with the customer, provider, and VR counselor.
-The negotiables and nonnegotiables must be written in measurable terms.
+The negotiable and nonnegotiable conditions must be written in measurable terms.

 The VR counselor must ensure that for all Work Experience outcomes, the requirements for payment explained in Outcomes Required for Payment are achieved before authorizing an invoice.